mhasan004/Play-Share-App/README.md

 # Play Share App
 * This is a Reddit/Imgur-like app where gamers can share short clips of their game plays.
 Users can join different game groups just like reddit.
 App will feature an hierarchical commenting system
 * Server: REST API built with Node, Express, MongoDB.
 Will migrate database to PostgresSQL.
 Client: Currently being built with React
-* Implemented various security features to secure HTTP requests and responses.
-(Didn't use HTTPS on purpose to have fun implementing security features).
-This implementation can easily be disabled by disabling the middleware.
+* Implemented various security features.
+Access tokena nd refresh tokens are stored in HttpOnly cookies.
+User sessions are presisted suing silent refreshes.
+Rate limmiting blocks an IP for serveral minutes if they make too many requests.
 * Hosted a clustered REST API server on DigitalOcean and used NGINX as a reverse Proxy.
-Enabled HTTPS. https://playshare.cloud/
+Enabled HTTPS. https://playshare.cloud/ (currently disabled)

 <br/>